National Prescription Drug Takeback Day is October 29, 2022. See here for details.

 Police Stations with Collections

-This list of DuPage County police stations changes frequently.
-Be sure to check with your local station to find out if they have a collection started.
+This list of DuPage County police stations changes frequently as the program expands.
+Be sure to check with your local station to find out if they have a collection.

 - Burr Ridge